samirzjadhav/100-days-of-code/log.md

 **Today's Progress**:
 Today I created modal and made it functional using javascript.
 I learned about event listeners, classlists and adding and removing properties on elements using javascript.

+### Day 88 : jule 31 2022, Sunday

+**Today's Progress**:
+I started working on the pig game website and also learned about the keypress event and how to manipulate images.